NEU-DS-4200-F20-Staff/Assignment--Altair_and_JupyterLab_setup/README.md

 If you run into problems see the [Troubleshooting](#Troubleshooting) below and look at the source code and documentation  for Altair on [GitHub](http://github.com/altair-viz/altair).

-# Submission instructions

-There is nothing to submit.

 # Instructions

 ## Setup instructions

 1. Clone the repo.
-2. `CD` to the repo directory.
+1. `CD` to the repo directory.
 Create and activate a virtual environment for this project.
 You may need to modify the code you use depending on what Python you have installed and how your machine is configured.
   * On macOS or Linux:
     ```
     python3 -m venv env